Learn how to build an emergency spider shelter with what's available around you using this guide, so you can be the ultimate survivor!

 1. Gathering the Materials

-Your goal here is to find a branch at least a bit longer than your height.
+Your goal here is to find a branch that is at least a bit longer than your height.
 This will serve as the sloped beam that goes back like a spinal cord.

 Next, find four branches around two feet tall.
 These four branches will serve as the support for the long branch and will carry the weight of the structure.